Safe Control for Soft-Rigid Robots with Self-Contact using Control Barrier Functions: Simulation Results

 We implement the previously discussed safety constraints in a simulation to control the dynamics (\ref{eq:dyanmics}) for a two link soft-rigid hybrid manipulator.
 The simulator is written in Julia and we compute the mass and coriolis matrices using Featherstone's algorithms \cite{featherstone2014rigid}.
 Elasticity and damping are taken to be linear.
 We forward integrate the closed loop system using the DifferentialEquations package \cite{rackauckas2017differentialequations}, and we solve QP (\ref{eq:qp}) using the Convex package \cite{convexjl}.
 For both packages, the default solvers proved to be adequate for our needs.

 Parameters are set to $L_0 = 0.1 \mathrm{m}$, $d = 0.04 \mathrm{m}$, $r = 0.05 \mathrm{m}$, bending stiffness $\kappa_\theta = 10 \mathrm{\frac{Nm}{rad}}$, axial stiffness $\kappa_L = 10 \mathrm{\frac{N}{m}}$, bending damping $\beta_\theta = 5 \mathrm{\frac{Nms}{rad}}$, axial damping $\beta_L = 5 \mathrm{\frac{Ns}{m}}$, and module mass $m_j = 0.15 \mathrm{kg}$.
-PD gains are set to $K_\mathrm{P} = 5$ and $K_\mathrm{P} = 1$ and $\epsilon_j = 0.005 \mathrm{m}$ for all barrier functions.
-We simulate from initial conditions $(q,\dot q) = (\mathbf{0},\mathbf{0})$ and attempt to reach a set point $\overline q = [0.08, 0.0, -0.05, 0.0, -0.06, -0.07]^T$.
+PD gains are set to $K_\mathrm{P} = 5$ and $K_\mathrm{D} = 1$ and $\epsilon_j = 0.005 \mathrm{m}$ for all barrier functions.
+We simulate from initial conditions $(\bm q,\bm{\dot q}) = (\mathbf{0},\mathbf{0})$ and attempt to reach a set point $\bm{\overline q} = [0.08, 0.0, -0.05, 0.0, -0.06, -0.07]^T$.

 Results are shown in Fig. \ref{fig:sim}.
-We note that, as is evident from the plots, the desired set point is not possible without moving through the contact.
-This can be seen by observing Fig. \ref{fig:sim}c, where safety constraint function reach zero, but are kept from crossing the boundary due to the invariant property of CBFs.
+We note that, as is evident from Fig. \ref{fig:sim}a, the desired set point is not possible without moving through the contact.
+This can be seen by observing Fig. \ref{fig:sim}c, where some safety constraint functions reach zero, but are kept from crossing the boundary due to the invariant property of CBFs.
+Because the CBF prevents the safety constraints from dropping below zero, it necessarily prevents states from converging to set points when doing so would counteract the safety constraint \cite{Aaron2014}, appearing in Fig. \ref{fig:sim}a as high errors for the regulator.